ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Cpp.rst

 Background
 ----------

-Publishing static transforms is useful to define the relationship between robot base and its sensors or non-moving parts.
+Publishing static transforms is useful to define the relationship between a robot base and its sensors or non-moving parts.
 For example, it is easiest to reason about laser scan measurements in a frame at the center of the laser scanner.

 This is a standalone tutorial covering the basics of static transforms, which consists of two parts.